Our Meiselman Journey: Part 8 – Pool and Spa: When a Dream Becomes a Nightmare

 The tile on the outside of the spa didn’t match what we’d selected in our contract.
 It was a different color, a different style—completely wrong.
 When we asked the contractor about it, he admitted he’d changed the spec to get the project done faster.
 He offered to come back and replace it if we wanted, but the tone suggested he hoped we’d just accept it and move on.

-We also noticed the two 12-foot diameter concrete circles around the pool deck were eight inches above ground level—awkward, trip-hazard bumps that looked terrible and served no purpose.
+We also noticed the two 12-foot diameter concrete circles around the pool deck were eight inches above ground level—awkward, trip-hazard bumps that looked terrible.
 When we asked about them, we learned they’d been poured without properly excavating the soil beneath them.
 Again, a shortcut taken to meet our deadline.

 To their credit, they agreed to make both corrections.
-But the fact that we had to catch these problems, confront them about them, and insist they fix them was exhausting.
+But the fact that we had to catch these problems, confront them, and insist that they fix them was exhausting and added an extra two weeks to our timeline.
 This should have been done right the first time.

 Postscript